Konstantin8105/Contribution_Guide_RU/README.md

 Unless explicitly told otherwise, such as in the discussion leading up to sending in the change list, it's better not to specify a reviewer.
-All changes are automatically CC'ed to the <a href="https://groups.google.com/group/golang-codereviews">golang-codereviews@googlegroups.com</a> mailing list.
+All changes are automatically CC'ed to the [golang-codereviews@googlegroups.com](https://groups.google.com/group/golang-codereviews) mailing list.
 If this is your first ever change, there may be a moderation delay before it appears on the mailing list, to prevent spam.